MicrosoftDocs/powerapps-docs/articles/add-screen-context-variables.md

 # Add a screen and navigate between screens #

-Create an app with multiple screens, add ways for users to navigate between them, and manage data in your app by creating and updating one or more context variables.
+Create an app with multiple screens, and add ways for users to navigate between them.

 ## What you need to get started ##

-- Sign-in to PowerApps or the [PowerApps portal][1].
+- Sign in to PowerApps or the [PowerApps portal][1].
 - Create an app from a [template](get-started-test-drive.md), from [data](get-started-create-from-data.md), or from [scratch](get-started-create-from-blank.md).
 - Learn how to [configure a control](add-configure-controls.md).